bernardch/ubiquitous-disco/README.md

 3. Compare the actual output to the expected output for each case, marking it as either PASS or FAIL
 4. Kills the server

+Sample/test csv inputs have been provided in the valid and invalid directories.

 An additional large csv has been provided, but has been omitted from the test script for better clarity and readability of the test ouput.

 ### Edge Cases / Assumptions